-Presentation differences of EUR -128 million as at 31 December 2022 consist of the different presentation of accrued interest, cash collateral and reinsurance receivables.
+Presentation differences of EUR -61 million as at 31 December 2024 consist of the different presentation of accrued interest, cash collateral and reinsurance receivables.
 Solvency II requires accrued interest to be presented as part of the interest bearing investments ('dirty market value') and not separately as other assets as in the BE GAAP annual accounts of NN Insurance Belgium ('clean market value').
-The cash collateral is part of the investments under Solvency II and no part of the other assets as in BE GAAP.

 No deferred tax assets are recognized under Belgian GAAP.
-Reference is made to Note 15 'Taxation' of the 2022 annual accounts of NN Insurance Belgium for more information on the origin of the recognition of deferred tax assets and the amount of deductible temporary differences, unused tax losses and unused tax credits for which no deferred tax asset is recognized in the BE GAAP balance sheet.
+Reference is made to Note 15 'Taxation' of the 2024 annual accounts of NN Insurance Belgium for more information on the origin of the recognition of deferred tax assets and the amount of deductible temporary differences, unused tax losses and unused tax credits for which no deferred tax asset is recognized in the BE GAAP balance sheet.